Lawrence Salander

 Lawrence B. "Larry" Salander (born 1949) is a former New York City art dealer and artist.
 His company, the Salander-O'Reilly Galleries, was cited by the Robb Report in 2003 as the best gallery in the world.
 By late 2007, Salander had been sued by numerous customers and business partners who claimed that Salander and his company had defrauded them.

+Life and career

 In November 2007, Salander filed for personal bankruptcy, listing John McEnroe among his creditors.
 At the time, several artists represented by Salander-O'Reilly also claimed to be owed money.
 As a result of his bankruptcy, Salander and his wife were ordered to relinquish control of their finances to a trustee.

 In March 2009, Salander was charged with 13 counts of first-degree grand larceny, 10 counts of second-degree grand larceny, and other charges.
 After posting bail of one million dollars, Salander worked in the Phoenix Art LLC Gallery in Millbrook, New York.
 The Phoenix Gallery exhibited works of the Hudson River Valley, including canvases by well known artist Ralph Della-Volpe, photographer Annemiek do Gersten, and acclaimed Cuban Outsider artist Corso de Palenzuela.